 For a more detailed description of treatment, see Parkinson's disease.

-What will happen varies and depends on the cause of the disorder.
-If the disorder is caused by medications, it may be treatable.
 All other causes are not reversible and tend to get worse over time.

 - Difficulty performing daily activities